Using keywords to highlight and filter

 6. Advanced techniques: proximity search

-Creating a keyword
+Adding a keyword

 When you add a keyword or phrase, Amplified will automatically highlight matching text in your results and show a count of the number of exact matches in each result.